Operation Safehaven (1944–1948): Switzerland

 Switzerland provided Germany with considerable extended credits for their purchases during the initial stages of the war when Germany had expended majority of its economic resources.
 Germany utilised Switzerland for the transit of goods through the Alp-tunnels, for purchase of ammunition and machinery, for laundering of looted gold and purchase of other goods and services.

 German assets in Switzerland were approximated by US officials to equal as much as 1 billion in 1945.
 The types of assets Germany transferred to Switzerland included; gold, other precious metals, bearer stocks and bonds, US dollars and Swiss francs.
 Majority of the German assets in Switzerland were illicitly acquired and disguised to conceal their holder.
 Methods of obscurement including; under-invoicing exports and over-invoicing imports, holding assets externally, rather than in financial institutions, assigning assets into third party accounts, misrepresenting original assets and falsifying residential status.
 Obscurement methods aimed to render the assets untraceable, ensure assets were readily movable and obtained their perceived worth.

 Switzerland reduced its exports of machinery, ammunition and other goods to Germany in August 1944 as a result of negotiations with the US and UK.
 Further negotiations led to a total ban on war material exports to Germany and Italy in Autumn.

 Sweden

 Swedish dealings with Germany were primarily in ball-bearings and iron-ore exports.
-In 1944 the US and Britain called for measures to identify and prevent the transfer of German external assets be taken by Sweden, in line with the aims of the Safehaven program.
+In 1944 the US and Britain called for measures to identify and prevent the transfer of German external assets be taken by Sweden, in line with the aims of the Safehaven project.
 The US sought Swedish support by proposing the possibility of a renewed trade agreement.
 The Swedish Government stated actions would be taken to assist post-war recovery in Europe in September 1944 in line with the Safehaven programs.